 Synchronize your equipment to the T.O.V.A.!

 The TOVA Company is pleased to announce the T.O.V.A.
-Synchronization Interface, a new add-on to the T.O.V.A.
-8 system.
+Synchronization Interface v3, a new add-on to the T.O.V.A.
+8 and 9 systems.
 The sync interface allows you to accurately synchronize events in the T.O.V.A. with other equipment, such as EEG, EKG, or HEM systems.
 The sync interface is an output-only device, meaning that signals from the T.O.V.A. (when the stimulus is on the screen, if it's a target or non-target, if the microswitch is being pressed, etc) are transmitted in real time to be recorded by your equipment.

 A good example of the use of the T.O.V.A. sync interface is connecting the T.O.V.A.
 8 with an EEG system.
 In this case, the output lines from the sync interface are fed into the auxiliary or digital inputs of the EEG equipment and recorded along with the EEG signals.
 Later, researcher can correlate the state of the T.O.V.A. test with EEG signals, looking for signals such as the P300 response to novel stimuli.

 The sync interface sends the following four events from the T.O.V.A. test to your equipment: